Hypercubed/dynamo/README.md

   name: 'times';

   // The `@signature` decorator defines a signiture for typed-function
-  // The types are infered from the TS types, in this case (`number, number`)
+  // The types are infered from the TS types, in this case `Number, Number`
-  // This method is only invoked if both inputs are `number`.
+  // This method is only invoked if both inputs are `number`s.
   @signature()
   number(a: number, b: number): number {
     return a * b;
   }

-  // this is a TS override so for the `complex` method defined below
+  // This is a TS override so for the `complex` method defined below
   // This is necessary to get a properly typed ts-typed-function complex(a: number | Complex, b: number | Complex): Complex;

   // The `@signature` decorator defines a signiture for typed-function
   // The types are infered from the TS compile time types, in this case (`Complex, Complex`)
-  // This methid is invoked if both inputs are `Complex`
+  // This method is invoked if both inputs are `Complex`
   // The conversion from `number` to Complex (defined above) will allow
   // `numbers` to be converted to `Complex` before this is invoked
   @signature()